Strength Training: You’re Not “Too Old!”En Español (Spanish Version)

-Sarcopenia is the loss of muscle and strength and decreased quality of muscle tissue often seen in older adults.
+Sarcopenia is the loss of muscle and strength often seen in older adults.
 Although many questions remain about muscle loss and aging, one thing is certain: strength-training exercises can help reduce these effects.
-Even very small changes in muscle size can make a big difference in strength, especially in people who have already lost a lot of muscle.
+Even small changes in muscle size can make a big difference in strength, especially in people who have already lost a lot of muscle.

 According to the North American Spine Society, strength training can provide the following benefits in older adults:

 - Better balance and, consequently, reduced risk of falls

 - Quicker responses, which may also play a role in preventing falls

 (weakening of the bones)

 - Improved quality of life